AndyGauge/andygauge.github.io/_posts/2024-09-06-stacked-vim.md

-Now, engineering gets a standard model (which is smart from an IT management perspective 👏) but in order to adjust to the extra space, I'm putting my code and work side by side, which gives me about 60 characters to view vim inside warp.
+Now, engineering gets a standard model (which is smart from an IT management perspective 👏) but in order to adjust to the extra space, I'm putting my code and work side by side, which allows me to enforce an 80 column width by setting my screen width to allow 80 characters wide when the vim-gitgutter is tracking changes.

 One struggle with fzf is the expectation for width not height.
 Using a preview window side by side full screen